 Traditional Rarotongan Food: 10 Foods to Try in the Cook Islands© CookIslandsPocketGuide.com

 1. Poke

 Pronounced “po-kay”, poke is a sweet traditional Cook Islands dish usually made with banana but can also be made with pawpaw, pumpkin, sweet potato (kumara), breadfruit or taro.
 The banana is baked with arrowroot (maniota) and coconut cream.
-You can eat the sweet starchy pudding as a dessert or on the side of a savoury dish, such as raw fish.
+You can eat the sweet, starchy pudding as a dessert or on the side of a savoury dish, such as raw fish.

 Where to try: Any island night/umukai buffet!
-Check out the best island nights in the 7 Best Island Nights in Rarotonga & the Cook Islands.
-It’s also available to try on the Progressive Dinner with Cook Islands Tours (more info on Viator and Tripadvisor).
+Check out the best island nights in the 10 Best Island Nights in Rarotonga & the Cook Islands.
+It’s also available to try at the “Progressive Dinner” with Cook Islands Tours.

+Traditional Rarotongan Food: 10 Foods to Try in the Cook Islands© CookIslandsPocketGuide.com